Child Support in California

 How does child support work in California?

 Child support in California is managed by the California Department of Child Support Services (DCSS).
-DCSS operates through 47 local child support agencies across the state, one for each county.
+DCSS operates through 47 local child support agencies across the state.

 The agency helps establish paternity, locate non-custodial parents, establish and enforce child support orders, and collect and distribute payments.
 California's child support program ensures that children receive financial support from both parents, whether the parents are divorced, separated, or were never married.

-All payments flow through the State Disbursement Unit (SDU), which processes payments and sends them to the receiving parent via direct deposit, Way2Go prepaid card, or paper check.
+All payments flow through the State Disbursement Unit (SDU), which processes payments and sends them to the receiving parent via direct deposit or the Way2Go prepaid card.

-How do I apply for child support in California?
+How do I sign up for child support in California?

-You can apply for child support services in California in several ways:
+You can sign up for child support services in California in several ways:

 How is child support calculated in California?